 If you just need a few sprigs you can pick rosemary at any point during the year.
 Keep in mind, though, that the rosemary plant grows most vigorously in the spring and summer, so those are the best times to harvest.
 In the winter, you can still take a few stems for the kitchen when dried rosemary just won’t do, but don’t expect it to grow back until the springtime.

-If you live in a chilly climate, you may want to bring your rosemary plants inside once the weather starts to cool so you can continue harvesting throughout the winter.
+If you live in a chilly climate, you may want to bring your rosemary indoors once the weather starts to cool so you can continue harvesting throughout the winter.

 When harvesting rosemary, use a small set of sharp and sterile garden shears or scissors to prevent disease.